 6 Key Areas of Employee Management

-Effective employee management will require adherence to all six areas, as each builds on the next.
+Managing employees effectively requires adherence to these six areas, as each builds on the next.
 A misstep in any one area could snowball.

 Employee Management Tools